 According to a Spiegel study, displaying reviews can increase conversion by 270%.
 Reviews are particularly impactful on sales for higher-priced items, increasing the conversion rate by 380%!

 6. Absence of reviews deters consumers.

 In a 2021 PowerReviews survey, 44% of consumers said they won’t purchase a product if there aren't any ratings or reviews available.
 Gen Z and Millennials are also more likely than Gen X and Baby Boomers to abandon a purchase if there are no reviews available.

 can increase clicks.

-results, you will need to include the appropriate schema markup and actual
+results, you'll need to include the appropriate schema markup and actual

 customers must provide the reviews for them to show up reliably.